cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

   - __Java:__ 8

-From the Dependencies portion of the screen, click ADD DEPENDENCIES and select/find Spring Data JDBC and Spring Web
+From the Dependencies portion of the screen, click ADD DEPENDENCIES and select/find *Spring Data JDBC* and *Spring Web*

-Click on Generate, download and unzip the sample project, which can then be imported into your your IDE.
+Click on *Generate*, download and unzip the sample project.
+This can then be imported into your your IDE.
+This blog will describe importing the project in to Eclipse.

 # Import into Eclipse
 Import the project by:
-1. selecting File > Import > Existing Maven Project.
+1. selecting **File > Import > Existing Maven Project**.
 1. navigate to the root directory of the application (the one you just unzipped) the project box should show the pom.xml file for the application and it should be checked.
 1. Click Finish